LeanerCloud/AutoSpotting/README.md

   of JSON files created in lambda function's writeable /tmp directory, passed as command line arguments to the binary, which are then read and parsed by the agent binary at runtime.
-* The agent implements code able to handle the events it received.
-At the moment there are two types of events:
-  * Events emmitted by the event generator's SNS topics.
-  * It is also executed by the CloudFormation stack whenever the stack is being created or changed, where it implements a custom resource that currently can only attach the function to the event generator's SNS topic when the stack is created.

 ### agent ###